ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 <footer>
 Notes:

-  - According to an entry in the [Late August - Early September 2016 edition of the **History Happenings" newsletter published by the Tompkins County History Center](https://myemail.constantcontact.com/History-Happenings---Late-August---Early-September-2016.html?soid=1103133034468&aid=9svvB-OfDhg), "January 1914 Ithaca Memorial Hospital opened on Quarry Street and in January 1948 responsibility was assumed by Tompkins County and renamed as Tompkins County Memorial Hospital."
-This building today is owned by Cornell University and used for student dormitoriees.
+  - According to an entry in the [Late August - Early September 2016 edition of the **History Happenings** newsletter published by the Tompkins County History Center](https://myemail.constantcontact.com/History-Happenings---Late-August---Early-September-2016.html?soid=1103133034468&aid=9svvB-OfDhg), "January 1914 Ithaca Memorial Hospital opened on Quarry Street and in January 1948 responsibility was assumed by Tompkins County and renamed as Tompkins County Memorial Hospital."
+This building today is owned by Cornell University and used for student dormitories.
 <footer>
 {{% /mefigure %}}